• Skip to primary navigation

 make the butter, walnut, shredded coconut, and brown sugar nut topping in a separate bowl

 Layer the whipped sweet potato in a 9" x 13" dish.
-This dish can get split into two smaller baking dishes if needed as well, but the ideal baking pan is the 9" x 13" dish.
+This dish can be split into two smaller baking dishes if needed as well, but the ideal baking pan is the 9" x 13" dish.

 spreading the whipped sweet potatoes into a baking dish